Citation for this page in APA citation style. Close

 We have now shown that information philosophy is a powerful diagnostic tool for addressing metaphysical problems.
 See The Metaphysicist.

-In the left-hand column of all I-Phi pages are links to nearly five hundred philosophers and scientists who have made contributions to these great problems.
-Their web pages include the original contributions of each thinker, with examples of their thought, usually in their own words, and where possible in their original languages as well.
+In the left-hand column of all I-Phi pages are links to over five hundred philosophers and scientists who have made contributions to these great problems.
+Their I-Phi web pages may include original contributions of each thinker, with examples of their thought, usually in their own words rather than a paraphrase, and where possible in their original languages.

 All original content on Information Philosopher is available for your use, without requesting